-The VCORCDP is a 2-3 year training program for physicians interested in a career in clinical oncology research.
-The Vanderbilt Clinical Oncology Research Career Development Program (VCORCDP) is funded through the National Institute of Health’s (NIH) Paul Calabresi K12 training grant mechanism.
+The Vanderbilt Clinical Oncology Research Career Development Program (VCORCDP) is a 2-3 year training program for physicians interested in a career in clinical oncology research.
+The VCORCDP is funded through the National Institute of Health’s (NIH) Paul Calabresi K12 Training Grant Mechanism.
 The grant provides:

 Program Goals and Objectives

 The goal of the VCORCDP is to prepare cancer investigators for academic clinical oncology research careers.
 Objectives are: